RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 distracted and just commit to `bash` for now.

-## Useful shell builtins

-TODO: probably don't have to talk about this now?

 # Directory navigation

 Linux organizes directories and files in a _hierarchical directory